-The Heritage Branch may publish aggregated information about feedback on the site, to the extent that it does not identify or cannot be used to identify individual users.
+The Heritage Division may publish aggregated information about feedback on the site, to the extent that it does not identify or cannot be used to identify individual users.

-Who else has access to information within the Heritage Branch?
+Who else has access to information within the Heritage Division?

-The Heritage Branch captures this information on its own computer network.
-Access to the raw data is restricted to a limited number of officers in the Heritage Branch for the purpose of analysis and to report on the success of the Heritage Branch in meeting its communication and access objectives.
-The officers who can access this data are employees of the Heritage Branch.
+The Heritage Division captures this information on its own computer network.
+Access to the raw data is restricted to a limited number of officers in the Heritage Division for the purpose of analysis and to report on the success of the Heritage Division in meeting its communication and access objectives.
+The officers who can access this data are employees of the Heritage Division.

 Will this policy be updated over time?